 Shia Rights Watch has hosted 29 interns during last three years and was awarded for Best of Summer Intern Supervisor Site by Washington Center.

-We offer undergrad and graduate internships at the Shia Rights Watch (SRW).
+We offer undergraduate and graduate internships at the Shia Rights Watch.
 These internships are intended to:

-- a) Increase the intern’s understanding of current human rights issues at the international level and give them an insight into the work of the SRW in particular; and
+- Increase the intern’s understanding of current human rights issues at the international level and give them an insight into the work of the SRW in particular,

-The relationship between the Organization and the intern is one of mutual benefit.
-Interns are assigned to an organizational unit of SRW according to the needs of the Office and their own areas of interest.
-Generally they are involved in:
+The relationship between the organization and the intern is one of mutual benefit.
+Interns are assigned to an organizational unit of SRW according to the needs of the office and their own areas of interest.
+Generally, interns are involved in:

 Researching human rights issues,